abhi9048292903/hrmanagmentapp/README.md

-# hrmanagementapp
+# HR App

-This application display the employees list and display the personal information of the selected employee. /n To login use 'admin' as user name and password.
+This application display the employees list, and if you select one employe from the list which will take you to show the personal information of the employee.

+To login use 'admin' as user name and password.

 The signed apk is under the folder platforms/android/build/outputs/apks/